 The Nassau County Senior Community

 There are many types of people living in the county.
-From young to old, it’s a great place to make your home.
+From young to old, it is a great place to make your home.
 According to the 2000 Census, the median age in Nassau County was 38.
-Along with this, it’s important to note that approximately 12.6 percent of the population was age 65 or older.
+Along with this, it is important to note that approximately 12.6 percent of the population was age 65 or older.

-This isn’t the largest senior population in the state, but it’s more than enough to show that people in this age bracket enjoy what the county has to offer.
+This is not the largest senior population in the state, but it is more than enough to show that people in this age bracket enjoy what the county has to offer.